 Over 61% of fruit and vegetable consumers are interested in packaging that keeps foods fresher for longer.

 Another great example of industry innovation comes from Nature Knows, a company that thrives in innovation and technology.
 President of the company Andrea Watson takes pride in creating products that are both delicious and environmentally-sustainable.
 “We’re proudly disrupting one of the largest food categories currently using plastic while keeping what the consumers want top of mind, fresh convenience and the environment” she says.
-Through a combination of breathable, corn-based packaging and a natural cleaning process, Nature Knows has been able to increase the freshness of its products by 50 percent in comparison to those wrapped in plastic.
+Through a combination of breathable, corn-based packaging and a natural cleaning process, Nature Knows has been able to increase the freshness of its products by 50% in comparison to those wrapped in plastic.
 Much like EarthFresh’s light-blocking technology, this results in less wasted product and ultimately saves the consumer money.

 The produce industry has always worked to meet consumer demands with innovative flavours, colours, and textures.
 Environmental impact and sustainability are pieces of the growing puzzle that push the industry to adapt to change and keep moving forward.